The Selvedge Masterlist: Our Ultimate Jeans Guide

 Samurai S710XX (19 oz.)

-Samurai’s most popular pair has been a stalwart in the fade scene since its introduction in 2003.
-Fading is built into the brand’s ethos, with a strong focus on the “zen and beauty” of faded indigo.
+Samurai’s most popular pair has been a pillar of the fade scene since its introduction in 2003.
+Fading is built into the brand’s ethos, with a strong and decades-long focus on the “zen and beauty” of faded indigo.

 Their 19 oz. silver-line Kiwami Selvedge enjoys a stellar reputation among denimheads for its ability to produce eye-popping contrast fades.
-For those looking for fast and sharp fades, these cut like a katana.
+For those looking for fast and sharp fades, Kiwami Selvedge cuts like a katana.

 For slimmer Samurais, check out the 511 (slim tapered), the 004 (slim tapered) or the 520 (regular tapered).

-You can buy Samurai from all of these retailers: Franklin & Poe (US), Brooklyn Clothing (CA), Blue in Green (US), Redcast Heritage (ES), and Corlection (AU).
+You can buy Samurai from these retailers: Franklin & Poe (US), Brooklyn Clothing (CA), Blue in Green (US), and Redcast Heritage (ES).

 Big John Rare 009 (15.5 oz.)